Remembering Newcastle’s remarkable Champions League miracle

 Newcastle United fans are used to watching their team defy the odds, for good or bad, and things have never been more dramatic than in 2002.

-Bobby Robson’s team qualified for the Champions League through the play-offs, having pipped 2001 semi-finalists Leeds United to fourth spot in the league the year before, but games against Juventus, Dynamo Kiev and Feyenoord ensured their passage wouldn’t be easy.
+Bobby Robson’s team qualified for the Champions League through the play-offs, having pipped 2001 semi-finalists Leeds United to fourth spot in the league the year before, but games against Juventus, Dynamo Kyiv and Feyenoord ensured their passage wouldn’t be easy.